kynex7510/3dbrew/content/BOSSU:SetOptoutFlag.md

 # Description

-Opts out of any BOSS communications for the program ID of the current session.
+Sets whether to opt out of any BOSS communications for the program ID of the current session.